RedHatOfficial/RedHatOfficial.github.io/README.md

 ## Adding a project

-We have worked to put together a comprehensive list of all projects in which Red Hat employees are actively involved.
+We have worked to put together a comprehensive list of all projects hosted on GitHub in which Red Hat employees are actively involved.
 But we also recognize that, given the large scope of our open source work, we may have missed some projects, or gotten some listing wrong.
 Plus, as time goes by, more Red Hat projects will need to be added to this list.

 To add or modify projects to the list on [https://redhatofficial.github.io](https://redhatofficial.github.io), either submit a pull request or create an issue in the [repo](https://github.com/RedHatOfficial/RedHatOfficial.github.io).
 Upon review, the site maintainers will merge the PR or change the content as requested.
 No direct merges will be accepted.